kubernetes-hy/kubernetes-hy.github.io/data/part-5/3-service-mesh.md

   To illustrate how canary releases work in Service Meshes follow through task here: https://linkerd.io/2/tasks/canary-release/

-  During the task note how the `kubectl -k` is used with GitHub repository.
+  It is enough to just follow one example [Flagger](https://linkerd.io/2.15/tasks/flagger/#flagger) of [Argo Rollouts](https://linkerd.io/2.15/tasks/flagger/#argo-rollouts), which is already familiar to us from [part 4](/part-4/1-update-strategies-and-prometheus#canary-release).

   Use <a href="https://man7.org/linux/man-pages/man1/script.1.html">script</a> command during the exercise to have something to submit.
 Or just take a screenshot at the end.

 </exercise>

 Ok, we are done for now.
-Do you need a server mesh for your app?
-Most likely not... unless you are working with a enterprise-level setting.
+Do you need a service mesh for your app?
+Most likely not... unless you are working with an enterprise-level setting.